• Skip to primary navigation

 Step 8.
 Spread the butter filling over the dough.

-How to toast pecans on the stovetop - This takes just a few minutes to do.
+How to toast pecans on the stovetop – This takes just a few minutes.
 Place the pecans in a dry skillet over medium-low heat, stirring frequently until you can smell the nutty fragrance of the pecans.
 This should take about two minutes.
 Remove from the skillet and let cool.

 Rolling the sweet dough and topping with pecans.